-Students' academic needs vary widely and teachers at South Coast Baptist College are committed to meeting the needs of all students, including those who may be 'at risk' academically, or those who require extension and challenge, by providing differentiation within the classrooms.
-Programs are structured to meet these academic needs.
+Students' academic needs vary widely and teachers at South Coast Baptist College are committed to meeting the needs of all students, including those who may be 'at risk' academically, by providing differentiation within the classrooms.

-Teachers may sometimes have concerns regarding difficulties that a student may be having with their learning or behaviour.
-In this situation, the teacher may need to adjust the student's program, adapt classroom procedures, and decide whether to seek further advice.
+The teacher may need to adjust the student's program, adapt classroom procedures, and decide whether to seek further advice.

 South Coast Baptist College aims to provide programs and services that encourage students with disabilities, or specific learning needs, to participate in curriculum activities to their full potential.
 Where possible we also aim to provide professional development for teachers to gain the skills necessary for teaching students with special needs.
+Curriculum Adjustment Plans (CAPs) for 'at risk' students and htose with a disability, are written by the classroom teacher in consuation with parents and relevant specialists.